MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-management/processes.md

 ## Ongoing monitoring processes

 Determining if your security governance strategy is successful depends on visibility into the current and past state of your cloud infrastructure.
 Without the ability to analyze the relevant metrics and data of your cloud resources security health and activity, you cannot identify changes in your risks or detect violations of your risk tolerances.
-The ongoing governance processes discussed above requires quality data to ensure policy can be modified to support protect your infrastructure against changing threats and security requirements.
+The ongoing governance processes discussed above require quality data to ensure policy can be modified to better protect your infrastructure against changing threats and security requirements.

 Ensure that your security and IT teams have implemented automated monitoring systems for your cloud infrastructure that capture the relevant logs data you need to evaluate risk.
 Be proactive in monitoring these systems to ensure prompt detection and mitigation of potential policy violation, and ensure your monitoring strategy is in line with security needs.